 Speaking of cooked food, you have to try gogosi (fried sweet pastry) at one of the food stalls.
 There are plain ones or ones stuffed with chocolate or cheese.

-Moreover, you have to try the famous mici (Romanian grilled sausages) at Teresa Obor.
-The queue can be long, but it is totally worth the wait.
+And you have to try the famous mici (Romanian grilled sausages) at Teresa Obor.
+The queue can be long, but it is worth the wait.
 Order as many mici as you like, along with bread and ask for lots of mustard.

-Located at the north end of the city, Parcul Herăstrău or also known as King Mihai I Park is the largest and most popular park in Bucharest.
-There are over 187 hectares of green space around Lake Herastrau where you can find dozens of walking and cycling paths and many activities.
+Located at the north end of the city, Parcul Herăstrău, also known as King Mihai I Park, is the largest and most popular park in Bucharest.
+There are over 187 hectares of green space around Lake Herastrau, where you can find dozens of walking and cycling paths and many activities.

 - Arcul de Triumf (Arch of Triumph) – the 27m tall monument commemorating Romania’s participation in WWI.
 It was remodelled after the Arc de Triomphe in Paris.